 Traveling outside of the United States, I have noticed that stop lights and "No Parking" signs in some parts of the world are mere suggestions for drivers.
 Not in America.
 Traffic and parking laws are well-enforced in most jurisdictions in the United States.
 For example, drivers must come to a full stop at a red light and remain stopped until the light turns green; drivers should obey the speed limit; etc. That said, states and municipalities devise the traffic and parking codes so check out the traffic laws of the jurisdiction you will be visiting if you plan to drive a vehicle.
 Also note that Americans drive on the right side of the road, which is the opposite of some places such as the UK and Australia.

 DON'T Use The Metric System

 For many, one of the hardest parts about being in the US comes down to its lack of use of the metric system.
-You can kiss your Celsius degrees, kilometres and kilograms goodbye for Fahrenheit, miles and pounds instead.
+You can kiss your Celsius degrees, kilometers, and kilograms goodbye for Fahrenheit, miles, and pounds instead.
 Whilst this might confuse you when it comes to finding out the weather in Seattle or Tulsa, this calculator helps you decode everything hard about it.

 08 of 09